MultiSafepay/docs/content/tools/credit-card-components/credit-card-components.md

 ## Preparation

-### Setting up your TEST environment
+### Setting up your Test environment

-The payment component includes two files, each for both the TEST and LIVE environment.
+The payment component includes two files, each for both the Test and Live environment.
 After testing, the files can be changed to those listed in [Step 4](/tools/credit-card-components/credit-card-components/#step-6-switching-from-test-to-live)

 * The payment component library contains the credit card fields:<br>